ndcolter-mcafee/opendxl-apivoid-python-service/doc/sdk/basicdomainreputationexample.rst

 Basic Stats Remained Example
 ============================

-This sample retrieves and displays the blacklist status of an domain by invoking the APIVoid service via DXL.
+This sample retrieves and displays the blacklist status of a domain by invoking the APIVoid service via DXL.

 For more information see the API Services documentation:
     https://app.apivoid.com/dashboard/api/ip-reputation/documentation/